Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues-pr/Koon-Kiat/Detecting-Spam-and-Phishing-Emails-Using-Machine-Learning)
 ![GitHub Repo stars](https://img.shields.io/github/stars/Koon-Kiat/Detecting-Spam-and-Phishing-Emails-Using-Machine-Learning?style=flat)

 ## Overview

 This project leverages advanced machine learning algorithms to detect and classify malicious emails, focusing on spam and phishing threats.
 As email threats grow more sophisticated, accurate detection is critical to ensuring the security and privacy of both individuals and organizations.

 Our solution applies a combination of processes such as data preprocessing, feature engineering, and model training techniques to identify spam and phishing emails.
-While we implemented specific steps for data cleaning and feature extraction, these were not integrated into a single machine learning pipeline.
 The project addresses real-world challenges like imbalanced datasets by utilizing SpamAssassin and CEAS datasets for training and evaluation, ultimately enhancing the model's ability to filter phishing and spam emails effectively.

-Key Technologies:
+## Key Technologies

-- **BERT for Feature Extraction**: We use Bidirectional Encoder Representations from Transformers (BERT) to enhance contextual understanding of email content.
+- **BERT for Feature Extraction**: Enhances contextual understanding of email content.
-- **Stacked Ensemble Learning**: The model ensemble combines XGBoost, Bagged SVM, and Logistic Regression, providing a robust solution for detecting phishing emails.
+- **Stacked Ensemble Learning**: Combines XGBoost, Bagged SVM, and Logistic Regression for robust detection.
-- **Optuna for Hyperparameter Tuning**: Optuna optimizes the model's performance by fine-tuning key parameters.
+- **Optuna for Hyperparameter Tuning**: Optimizes model performance by fine-tuning key parameters.

-The project also includes a Flask web application that serves as a user interface, enabling users to receive real-time classifications on their inboxes on whether emails are "Safe" or "Not Safe."
+- **Flask**: Provides a web interface for real-time email classification.

 ## Installation